 One of our most popular and significant visitor attractions is the Maltese Cross Cabin.
 Now you can explore the cabin and learn about Theodore Roosevelt's significance in North Dakota history from the comfort of your own classroom!

 Get involved!
-The park offers a summer program where local teachers can work as park rangers, and bring the park back into their classroom.
+The park offers a summer program where local teachers work with park rangers and develop resources to bring the park back into their classroom.